Welcome

 John Fisk

-If you are thinking about inviting me to speak or preach or lead a retreat, you may check out the pages “Sermons” and “Retreats” for several sample sermons and retreat outlines.
-If you are interested in Christian meditation or labyrinth walks or mysticism there are pages dedicated to these favorite themes of mine. ”About” tells a bit of my history.
-There is a page about my “Peace and Justice” activities and a page about spiritual resources (monasteries, retreat centers, meditation groups, etc…) Also there is a blog page to which I will contribute reflections on a variety of topics about every two weeks (Art and Spirituality, Peace and Justice, Movie, Theater and Book Reviews, Contemplation and Action, Meditation, etc…) I hope you will enjoy the writing and please leave comments on the pages and the blog postings, to which I will try to respond promptly.
+If you are thinking about inviting me to speak or preach, you may check out the page “Sermons” for several sample sermons.
+If you are interested in Christian meditation or labyrinth walks or mysticism there are pages dedicated to these themes.
+“About” tells a bit of my history.
+There is a page about “Peace and Justice” activities and a page about spiritual resources (monasteries, retreat centers, meditation groups, etc…) Also there is a blog page with reflections about once a month on a variety of topics (Art and Spirituality, Peace and Justice, Movie, Theater and Book Reviews, Contemplation and Action, Meditation, etc…) I hope you will enjoy the writing and please leave comments on the pages and the blog postings, to which I will try to respond promptly.

 The links found on the pages are to files in either Word format (.docx Word 2007) or in Adobe Reader format (.pdf).
 You may subscribe to automatic and free blog updates by entering your email address at the Email Subscription box in the right hand column (no advertising nor spam).
 You may contact me by email (john.e.fisk@live.com) or on Facebook or Linkedin.